fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 ![](../../images/2/2e.png)

-If you clone the project to yourself, run the command _npm install_ before starting the application with _npm start_.
+If you clone the project, run the command _npm install_ before starting the application with _npm start_.

 ### When the application breaks